joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * The IT budget is aligned with long-term business value

-5. Budget Amplification - A stable IT budget supports the growth demands of the company
+5. Optimizing - Budget Amplification - A stable IT budget supports the growth demands of the company

   * Budget allocations are balanced across appropriate portfolios that are based on value performance